networkservicemesh/site/content/docs/concepts/architecture.md

 ![Network Service Venn Diagram](/img/concepts/architecture/ns_venn.svg)

-A Network Service is a collection of Connectivity, Security, and Observability features applied to traffic.

-Examples of Network Services would include:
+Examples of Network Services include:

-- A simple distributed vL3 that allows the workloads to communicate via IP, optionally with DNS service for that vL3
+- A simple distributed vL3 that allows workloads to communicate via IP, optionally with DNS service for that vL3.
-- A Traditional Network Service like Istio, Linkerd, Consul, or Kuma running over a vL3.
+- A traditional Network Service like Istio, Linkerd, Consul, or Kuma running over a vL3.
 This allows specific workloads to be admitted to that Service Mesh, independent of where they run.
-It also allows a single workload to connect to multiple Traditional Service Meshes.
-This can allow a workload to connect both to a companies Service Mesh, and also to the Service Meshes of its partners simultaneously.
+It also allows a single workload to connect to multiple traditional service meshes.
+This can allow a workload to connect both to a company's Service Mesh, and also to the Service Meshes of its partners simultaneously.

-More sophisticated features (IPS, etc) can be composed into Network Services to add additional Security and Observability Features.
+More sophisticated features (IPS, etc) can be composed into Network Services to add additional Security and Observability features.

 ### Clients